arun96/sketching/README.md

 "Screen Only":
 - `-so/--screen-only`: Use if you only want to generate the screen, but not classify any reads.
-- `-sl/--screen-location <Directory>`: Specifies the location where the generated screens will be saved.
+- `-sl/--screen-location <Directory>`: Used for both screen-generation and loading pre-generated screens.
+Specifies the location where the generated screens will be saved.
 Screens will be saved in `.bin` files with names matching the input genome files.

-- `-cmbs/--combined-screens`: Save all screens as one large `.bin` file.
-By default, they are saved separately.
+Load Pre-Generated Screen:
+- `-ls/--load-screen`: Use this if you want to use a pre-generated screen, and supply the input reads to classify against it.
+Please remember to set matched/unmatched (`-um`) depending on the type of classification you want to do.
+- - `-sl/--screen-location <Directory>`: Used for both screen-generation and loading pre-generated screens.
+Specifies the location where the pre-generated screens will be loaded from.
+Pre-generated screens will be loaded from `.bin` files with names matching the input genome files.

 Experiment Parameters
 - `-k/--kmer <Integer>`: The k-mer size to use.
 By default, it is 21.